-Textbooks.
+Textbook.

 - Required: Physics Laboratory Experiments.
 7th Edition (2009).
 Jerry D Wilson and C. A. Hernandez.
 Houghton Mifflin.
 ISBN: 0-547-22748-5. - Recommended: Data Reduction and Error Analysis for the Physical Sciences.
 P. R. Bevington and D. K. Robinson.
 3rd Edition (2003).
 McGraw-Hill.
-ISBN: 0-07-247227-8. - $\bullet\,$ Your textbook for PHYS 2325 (or any other university physics textbook)
+ISBN: 0-07-247227-8. - Recommended: Your textbook for PHYS 2325 (or any other university physics textbook).

 In-class expectations.
 You will conduct experiments in groups, always using laboratory equipment safely.
-Keep electronic distractions such as phones/laptops/etc turned off.
+Groups are to be large enough to perform the experiment, but small enough for everyone in the group to contribute significantly and participate significantly.